MoBphp/scanp/README.md

 ## Description
 Scan ports on a server
-made in python and nos updated version
+made in python now updated version

 ## Help